| |

 flea."
 "Perhaps not," she replied, "But the Lord willing, I'll keep

+you scratching."
 I believe that if you are not happy with the way

 things are, then you have the responsibility to try to change things, even if all you can